Eli-hashcom/eDEX-UI-MoDDeD/README.md

 </p>

 eDEX-UI is a fullscreen, cross-platform terminal emulator and system monitor that looks and feels like a sci-fi computer interface.

-### NOTICE: This REPO is NOT finished and might not come with new updates
 ---
 Chapters: Installation, Features, Q&A, Credits, Nerds only
 ---